The Teenage and Young Adult (TYA) Service offers specialist care to people aged 16 – 24 who have been diagnosed with cancer.

-Every young person will be referred to a Consultant Oncologist (cancer doctor) or Haematologist (blood cancer doctor) who will be in charge of your treatment.
+You will be referred to a consultant oncologist (cancer doctor) or haematologist (blood cancer doctor) who will be in charge of your treatment.
 They see patients both on the ward and in outpatient clinics.
-You will also be allocated a key worker, which will usually be one of the Teenage Cancer Trust Clinical Nurse Specialists who will work alongside your treatment team and act as a point of contact whenever a patient has questions or concerns.
+You will also be allocated a key worker, which will usually be one of the Teenage Cancer Trust clinical nurse specialists who will work alongside your treatment team and act as a point of contact whenever a patient has questions or concerns.

 All team members involved in your care will be happy to answer any questions that you may have, or find the best possible person to do so.
 We have a wide range of information booklets available, but if you would like something in particular please ask.